Written by Mike Davies

-If you’re looking to study a PhD, you’ve almost certainly wondered how you’ll fund your project or programme.
-One of the most attractive sources of funding is a studentship, which will normally cover fees and living costs.
-Doctoral studentships are offered by universities, government bodies and independent research charities.
+Studentships are one of the most attractive sources of PhD funding.
+They which normally cover full tuition fees and living costs.
+PhD studentships are offered by universities, government bodies and independent research charities.

 We’ve put this guide together to go over exactly what a studentship is, how much funding they can provide, and how to go about applying for one.